-MORE than 600 staff walked the equivalent of twice the way around the world as part of a monthlong challenge to improve fitness.
+fitness to boost MORE than 600 staff walked the equivalent of twice the way around the world as part of a monthlong challenge to improve fitness.
 'GoWalk' saw staff from across the Service form teams of three aiming to clock up as many steps as possible, using a free pedometer to measure their progress.
+A walking league recorded the steps taken with a daily target of 10,000 steps as recommended by the British

 Heart Foundation.